 How to Make Buttermilk Waffles

-- Add the egg yolks, buttermilk, melted butter, and a splash of vanilla extract to the bowl.
+2. Add egg yolks, buttermilk, melted butter, and vanilla to the bowl

 Buttermilk Waffles Recipe